JudeDylan/judedylan.github.io/content/Half The Word Away.md

 A cover of Oasis' "Half the World Away".

-I recorded this a little while ago.
+I recorded this a little while ago, and the quality is nowhere near as good as it could have been, however I thought I'd still upload it.

 {{< youtube NceedncGIu0 >}}
 <br/>